Coffee Cheesecake

 - Add in the sour cream and heavy cream.
 Mix until incorporated.

-- Just before adding the cheesecake mixture, wrap the outside of the spring form pan with 2 layers of heavy-duty tin foil.
+- Just before adding the cheesecake mixture, wrap the outside of the springform pan with 2 layers of heavy-duty tin foil.

 - Pour the cheesecake filling into the crust.